 Source: Publically available articles on the Anaerobic Digestion & Bioresources Association (ADBA) blog.
 ADBA is the UK’s trade association for AD.

-Anaerobic Digestion is a perfect renewable energy for Northern Ireland where the main industry is agriculture, the waste generated in this industry is the input for the AD plants!
+Anaerobic Digestion is a perfect renewable energy option in Northern Ireland where the main industry is agriculture, the waste generated in this industry is the input for the AD plants!
 In volume terms, on-farm anaerobic digestion (AD) in Northern Ireland has the greatest potential for cattle and pig farms.

 AD Energy (NI) are building a number of Anaerobic Digesters (AD) in Northern Ireland to generate renewable energy.
 Northern Ireland has some of the most ambitious plans. … via AD Energy NI – Anaerobic Digesters Northern Ireland

 AD Energy NI – Anaerobic Digesters Northern Ireland